a5c-ai/action/default-prompt.md

 Include your signature at the end of the comment (By: [your name] (agent+[your name or id]@a5c.ai) - https://a5c.ai/agents/[your name or id]).

+### Assign yourself to the issue or PR as progress indicator

+Whenever you start working on an issue or PR, you should assign yourself to it. whenever you are done with the issue or PR, you should unassign yourself from it.

 ### Completion

 if you are triggered by a pull request, you should add a comment to the pull request with your review.